harelsegev/harelsegev.github.io/content/posts/Resolving File Paths Using The MFT/index.md

 ### Extension Records

-If a file becomes extremely large and fragmented, or has many hard links and data streams, a single file record may not be big enough to contain all of its attributes.
+If a file becomes extremely large and fragmented, or has many hard links, a single file record may not be big enough to contain all of its attributes.
 In such case, the file will occupy additional file records.
-The main record is called the *Base Record*, and the additional ones are called *Extension Records*.
-The base record will contain a special attribute, called `$ATTRIBUTE_LIST`, which stores the information needed to find the rest of the file's attributes.
+The file's main record is called the *Base Record*, and the additional ones are called *Extension Records*.
+When some of a file's attributes are stored in extension records, its base record contains a special attribute, called `$ATTRIBUTE_LIST`, which stores the information needed to find them.

 Some MFT parsers use the `$ATTRIBUTE_LIST` attribute in the base record to find its extension records.
-However, this is a major mistake, because `$ATTRIBUTE_LIST` attributes can be non-resident (stored outside the MFT).
+This is a major mistake, because `$ATTRIBUTE_LIST` attributes can be non-resident (stored outside the MFT).
 Instead, we'll take the opposite approach - find the extension records, and trace them back to their base record.

-Conveniently, the file record header contains a `Base index` and `Base sequence` fields, to store a file reference to the base record.
+Conveniently, the file-record header contains a `Base index` and `Base sequence` fields, to store a file reference to the base record.
 In base records, these fields are zeroed out.
 This means we can also use them to differentiate base records from extension records, without having to check for a `$ATTRIBUTE_LIST` attribute.

 By looping over the MFT, we can create a mapping of base records to extension records: